-To name a few, alternative healing methods may include homeopathy, Traditional Chinese Medicine, urine therapy, and acupuncture.
+To name a few, alternative healing methods may include homeopathy, Traditional Chinese Medicine, grounding and acupuncture.
 (When seeking healing for environmental allergies it’s noteworthy to keep in mind that allergies are often the result of an underlying food intolerance, [discussed below]).

 The IgG and IgA tests look for antibodies that are different from those produced by a food allergy.
 When you have a food allergy, you have a direct and immediate response (after the initial IgE antibodies are produced).
 Food sensitivities are harder to determine because the body does not produce an antigen-antibody response.
 IgG and IgA antibodies address long-term resistance to ongoing infections.
 Symptoms can occur hours or days later and range from headaches and nausea, to IBS and autism, to the development of various autoimmune diseases.

 There are several approaches to determining one’s sensitivities.
 The ultimate goal in doing so is to reduce inflammation and to allow healing to happen.
 When it does, the foods can often be reintroduced successfully.